-Currently the Department of Environment and Heritage Protection (EHP) has responsibility for managing and conserving threatened species in Queensland via the Nature Conservation Act 1992.
+Currently the State Government has responsibility for managing and conserving threatened species in Queensland via the Nature Conservation Act 1992.
 However, a range of different user groups and individuals within all levels of government, the community and industry sectors undertake activities relating to threatened species.

-The Department’s Threatened Species Unit manages, facilitates and coordinates activities relating to the conservation and protection of threatened flora and fauna in Queensland.
-For more information on threatened species in QLD, go to the EHP website for threatened species.
+The State Government’s Threatened Species Program manages, facilitates and coordinates activities relating to the conservation and protection of threatened flora and fauna in Queensland.
+For more information on threatened species in QLD, go to the DES website for threatened species.

 Threatened species and ecological communities in the Wet Tropics